 4. How to reduce al least 30% weight from your packing list

 This is a packing skill that you will learn gradually, the more you travel the better you will become with this, because while travelling you will experience different things and new ideas on how to cut off unnecessary weight.
 Here a few tips for reducing at least 50% of packing weight:

 - Repackage liquids and gels in multisized containers (20-100ml), instead of packing original large tubes and bottles.

 - Leave at home non-essential items that can be purchased while travelling and whenever the necessity arises.

-- Do not pack more than 3 pair of shoes, as an example: Boots, sandals/thongs and sneakers/walking shoes.
+- Possibly do not pack more than 3 pair of shoes, as an example: boots, sandals/thongs and sneakers/walking shoes.

 Some clothes and personal items are too voluminous and take too much space in our backpack or in our suitcase.
 There are a few things that you can do here too:

 - Replace bulky stuff like fleece jumpers or cotton towels with microfibre or viscose jumpers and towels.

 - Pack a travel bathrobe that can be very useful if you backpack and sleep in hostels.

 - Use transparent nylon ziplock bags to store clothes and take the air out of it.